 There are a number of specialist recruitment agencies handling both temporary and long-term vacancies.

 To work in the UK as a nurse or midwife, and then also as a health visitor, you must be registered with the Nursing & Midwifery Council (NMC).
 To maintain your registration, you'll have to complete revalidation every three years.

 This involves completing at least 450 hours of registered practice and 35 hours of continuing professional development (CPD).
-Find out more at the Nursing & Midwifery Council (NMC): Revalidation.
+Find out more at Nursing & Midwifery Council (NMC) - Revalidation.

 You'll typically be offered training through your local trust to support your professional development.
 There are various courses, both in-house and external, that you may wish to attend, in areas such as: